Sergey-Altshuler/IT-Education-Spring/README.md

 # IT-Education-Final
-This is my pet project simulating work of IT-education centre
+This is my pet project simulating work of IT-education center